pradyunsg/sphinx-theme-builder/docs/errors.md

 [furo]: https://github.com/pradyunsg/furo/
 [pydata-sphinx-theme]: https://github.com/pydata/pydata-sphinx-theme/

+## fetch-sample-docs-clone-failed

+This error indicates that the sample documentation repository could not be cloned.
+This can happen for many reasons, some of which could be:

+- `git` not being available
+- Invalid reference being provided via `--ref`
+- Network connectivity issues
+- The sphinx-themes.org repository has moved

+**What you can do:** Investigate the `git clone` failure, based on the logs provided by git -- the specific action items will vary by failure mode.

+## fetch-sample-docs-missing-directory

+This error indicates that the requested subdirectory (e.g. `sample-docs/`) was not found in the fetched repository at the given ref.
+This can happen if the repository structure changed or if an incorrect `--ref` was supplied.

+**What you can do:** Verify the repository and subdirectory exist (eg: by inspecting the repository on GitHub).

+## fetch-sample-docs-copy-failed

+This error indicates that the sample documentation could not be copied to the requested destination folder.

+**What you can do:** Investigate the failure mentioned and resolve it.

 ## no-nodeenv

 This error is raised by `stb npm` when the user tries to use it without creating